kbx81/TempHumSensWithESP01/README.md

  or a reflow oven to solder this part to the board.
 The rest of the components are pretty easy to work with.

+Note that `R7` is optional; you can use it as a pull-up resistor in the event that you'd like to connect a DHTxx module to the RX/GPIO3 line on the ESP-01.
+Why?
+ Because more sensors...duh...

  ## Legal stuff and License

 The circuit schematics and PCB found here are licensed under the